eliasacneto/online-library-frontend/README.md

 You can check this project online [here](https://onlinelibrary-phi.vercel.app/)

 ## How to:
-Clone the [API project](https://github.com/eliasacneto/online-library-backend), start the server and clone this repo.
+Clone the API project that I developed from [here](https://github.com/eliasacneto/online-library-backend), start the server and clone this repo to see running.

 ## Tech Stack
 - ReactJS